 “One of the most important events not to be missed in Tehran is the course on comparative philosophy, taught every Friday afternoon by Mr. Massoud Rajavi.
-Some 10,000 people present their admission cards to listen for three house to the lectures by the leader of the People’s Mojahedin on Sharif University’s lawn.”1
+Some 10,000 people present their admission cards to listen for three hours to the lectures by the leader of the People’s Mojahedin on Sharif University’s lawn.”1

-“If at any time, any group or alternative is found to be better equipped to overthrow the regime and guarantee Iran’s independence, democracy and popular sovereignty,” Mr Rajavi said, “we will definitely and wholeheartedly support it, even if it is opposed to our way of thinking.”2
+Mr. Rajavi managed the NCRI’s affairs and was integral in helping it to expand and thrive.
+He worked tirelessly to nurture the organization and support its efforts to topple the Khomeini regime.
+Mr. Rajavi believes that the NCRI’s status as the leading pro-democratic resistance group in Iran is secondary to the goal of restoring democracy to Iran.
+“If at any time, any group or alternative is found to be better equipped to overthrow the regime and guarantee Iran’s independence, democracy, and popular sovereignty,” Mr. Rajavi said, , “we will definitely and wholeheartedly support it, even if it is opposed to our way of thinking,”2.

 On February 8, 1982, Khomeini’s agents raided a house in north Tehran, killing Mr. Rajavi’s wife, Ashraf, his second-in-command, Moussa Khiabani, and 18 other MEK (PMOI) members.
 Mr. Rajavi’s infant son was the only survivor.